What changes in me in a changing climate? How are living systems responding to more regular disruptions to seasonal shifts? How am I?

 I am in the midst of updating my website.
 Please check back later for more project documentation!

-Phenology is the study of rhythm and cyclic change in the natural world—bloom times, migrations, emergences—those signals that tie plants, animals, and climate into delicate synchrony.
-It asks how ecological and climatic shifts impact living beings.
+Phenology is the study of rhythm and cyclic change in the natural world.
+Bloom times, migrations, emergences act as a signal for plants, animals, and ecological phenomena.
+It is the study of how ecological and climatic shifts ripple across living systems.

 Phenomenology is the study of lived experience, a philosophy of meaning-making rooted in presence and perception.

 In phen(omen)ologies of you and i, I spend time with the phenology of things: attending to a plant’s bloom time in relationship to cicada emergence, butterfly migration, or the dawn chorus of birds.
-I notice how, under a changing climate, these synchronies falter.
-Blooms arrive too early, pollinators too late.
-The once-reliable rhythms of plants, animals, and seasons are disrupted.
+I notice how, under a changing climate, these synchronies falter—blooms arriving too early, pollinators too late.
+The once-reliable rhythms of plants, animals, and seasons begin to fray.
 What does this dissonance mean for our interdependent webs of life?

 This project holds these observations through field notes, photographs, sketches, and contributions to community science efforts such as Nature’s Notebook and the National Phenology Network.
-It is both record and reflection: data that challenges current ecological management, and art that traces the felt impact of seasonal disruption on human bodies and our mental well-beings.
+It is both record and reflection—data that challenges ecological understanding, and art that traces the felt experience of seasonal disruption on human bodies and emotional worlds, the lifeworlds we co-create together.